Xhynk/redbrick-digital-core/readme.txt

 Make sure you've put a Review Engine URL into the *RBD Core* admin page!

 == Changelog ==
+= 1.0.1.1 =
+* Fixed a CORS request error when using the Load More Reviews button.
+* Prevent caching tiny (broken) requests to Review Engine API in Shortcode.

 = 1.0.1
 * The Review Engine Display shortcode has been radically improved.
 	* Bootstrap (Cutestrap) has been removed entirely.